 This key is unknown to the user of the decoder.
-The user is then sent a 16-digit hexadecimal code, which is entered as a “session key”.
-This session key is then mathematically combined by receiver to calculate a BISS-1 key that can decrypt the signal.
+The user is then sent a 16-digit hexadecimal code, which is entered as a “session key.”
+This session key is then mathematically combined by the receiver to calculate a BISS-1 key that can decrypt the signal.

 How Biss Key Works

-A common key is used by both the viewer and the broadcaster.
+A shared key is used by both the viewer and the broadcaster.

 How It Leaks